Ourpower

 • Old bank statements - SASSA wants the statement covering the exact month of the decline.

-• Unsigned letters - any supporting letter must be signed and dated.
+• Unsigned letters - any supporting letter must be signed and dated, ideally by a Commissioner of Oaths.

 • Deposits over R624 that were actually income - if you genuinely had income above the threshold, the decline was correct.
 You can qualify again the next month if your income drops.